 United Mileage Plus has ‘Saver’ ‘Standard’ and ‘Full’ award tickets.
 As you can imagine, it costs more as you progress past ‘Saver’.
 A word of advice: only ever book ‘Saver’ award tickets unless you are in a situation with a lot of points and you must fly on certain dates.

-If you search in Asia, United will only show you Thai Airways and United Airlines.
+If you search in Asia, United will only show you Thai Airways, Air China and United Airlines.
 They also can offer you Singapore Airlines but don’t show this online so when you’re researching, ensure you give them a call to confirm if there is a Singapore Airlines flight on the day you want to book.
 They do have a phone booking fee and can be a little pushy to try lock you in.

 Firstly, if they tell you about a flight that wasn’t online, tell them you don’t want to pay the fee because you would have chosen this flight online if they showed it.
 Their fault, not yours.
 Secondly, if they try and make you commit, feel free to say you have to speak to your partner/lawyer/dog before you commit.